jiyun-bae/jiyun_bae_SASS_Build/README.md

 ## Usage

+SASS allow me to write dry code that will be faster and easier to maintain, which is more efficient than just using CSS.

 devided up SASS files in modules as 8 parts which are bottom, footer, main, mixin, nav, side, table, top. this page has clearly divided side and footer sections so I thought it would be effective to divide it like this. table and nav are fulled with their specific informations.